ARM-software/AVH/DoxyGen/infrastructure/src/avh_mdk_vscode.md

     }
   ],
   "requires": {
-    "arm:models/arm/avh-fvp": "^11.26.11"
+    "arm:models/arm/avh-fvp": "^11.27.31"
   }
 }
 ```

-Note that in Keil Studio also other artifacts are usually present for build and debug tasks.
+Note that in Keil Studio also other artifacts are usually present for build and debug tasks such as cmsis-toolbox, compiler toolchain, and others.

 ## Program Build {#mdk_vscode_build}